BethSpornitz/supermarket_sales/README.md

 ### Section 8.
 Ethical Considerations
 - Gender based trends can provide direction for short term planning, however, it's critical to avoid reinforcing stereotypes or overgeneralizing behavior.

-- Any genderbased personalization or marketing should be inclusive, respectful, and supported by additional long-term data.
+- Any gender based personalization or marketing should be inclusive, respectful, and supported by additional long-term data.